killercoda/scenarios-ica/traffic-management/step6/text.md

-For `reviews`, send all traffic to v1.
+For `reviews`, send all traffic to `v1`.
 Also mirror all traffic for `reviews` version 1 service to `reviews` version 3 service.
-Edit already existing VirtualService from previous steps.
+Edit already existing `VirtualService` from previous steps.

 ```plan
 kubectl apply -f /root/solutions/step6-mirror.yaml